Diálogos Brazilian Duo

 In addition to the complete DIÁLOGOS CYCLE (14 movements), two pieces are featured below.

 CHORO BRANCO for SOLO BASS CLARINET, features Louis Arques in a Boukas composition which merges the Choro lento with Bach's solo suites for violoncello.
 The second piece, BANDEIRA SOLENE, is from Boukas's new Duo cycle, SÉCULO (in progress) which will contain eight movements.
-It is a centennial tribute to Boukas's father, Gus, who exposed Richard to classical masterpieces at a very early age.
+It is a centennial tribute to Boukas's father, Gus, who exposed Richard to classical masterpieces at an early age.

 Duo News Update